About to pop and not sure what to pack in your hospital go bag? Our hospital bag packing list has got you sorted!

 - Flowers: Hopefully from your first visitor!

-Think that’s got most things covered…now to get packing and wait for baby to arrive!
+Think that’s got most things on the hospital bag packing list covered… now to get that bag sorted and wait for baby to arrive!